pygame-community/pygame-ce/docs/reST/tutorials/en/intro-to-sprites.rst

 method that the sprites call when they want to belong or remove themselves from the group.
 The ``add_internal()`` and ``remove_internal()`` have a single argument which is a sprite.
-The only other requirement for the ``Group`` classes is they have a dummy attribute named "_spritegroup".
+The only other requirement for the ``Group`` classes is they have a placeholder attribute named "_spritegroup".
 It doesn't matter what the value is, as long as the attribute is present.
 The Sprite classes can look for this attribute to determine the difference between a "group" and any ordinary python container.
 (This is important, because several sprite methods